-Having good indoor air quality is an important part of living in a healthy home.
+Indoor air quality is important for everyone, especially if you have asthma and allergies.
 You can improve your indoor air quality by reducing the sources of allergens and irritants in your home.

 The Truth About Indoor Air Quality